hls-hack/HLS-App-Innovation/README.md

 Welcome to the HLS App Innovation Community repository!

-This repo is intended to provide resources to be leveraged with our customers or personal training.
+This repo is intended to provide resources to be leveraged with our customers or for personal training.

 This is a work in progress and we invite collaborators.
 If you're interested in contributing, please reach out to the HLS App Innovation Community.